Letting go: 1. Loss

 So where do I begin?

-Maybe I should start with a question.
-“Why is it that at the end of every year, and for several years now, I always end up with feelings of such utter sadness, loneliness, and still feel that I have felt no real love in my life?”.
+Maybe I should start with questions.
+“Why is it that at the end of every year, I always end up feeling so miserable and unhappy?
+Why do I still feelings of such utter sadness, loneliness, and still feel that I have felt no real love in my life?”.

-There is a void in my life that has been filled with sad memories, disappointments and unhappy moments that have choked me up so much, there has been no room to let real life in.
+There is a void in my life that has been filled with sad memories, disappointments and unhappy moments.
+These moments of feeling such loss, have choked me up so much.
+So. much so, there has been no room to let real life in.

 I have often said, “I have had no time to grieve for the loss of my brother, my mother and my sister…”, and this now more recently includes my beloved dog.
-But in truth, I have done nothing but mourn, and grieve, and ache for them and others who have passed.
+But in truth, I have done nothing but mourn, and grieve, and ache for them.
 As well as many other losses or things that have happened that I cannot change.
 No amount of tears, anguish or darkness will bring about a better resolution or a change in circumstance.